Sobilo34/100DaysOfCode/Progress_tracker.md

 - I re-learn the concept of Pointers in C
 - The built a simple program with it
+- I hosted a Peer Learning Day(PLD) session
+- The topic of the PLD session in AirBnB - MySQL
+- It focus on how to create a database for AirBnB website and testing it

 **Challenges:**
 The have elcetricity issue.
 My electricity was cut off by NEPA